singlestore-labs/codegate/README.md

 ## Controlling the Gate

 Code gates are controlled by environment variables.
-Code gates are created in the enabled state unless an environment variable named `DISABLE_<codegate-name>` is found in the process environment.
+Code gates are created in the enabled state unless an environment variable named `DISABLE_CODE_<codegate-name>` is found in the process environment.
 The value of the variable is ignored;
 any value, including blank, is sufficient to disable the code gate.
 The normal use case for a code gate is to disable or revert some code by defining the code gate environment variable and *restarting* the service or application.